-Our audit work included, but was not restricted to:

-- Assessing the construction, integrity and accuracy of the model used for the purposes of cash flow forecasting. - Agreeing key inputs into the model, such as revenue and cost assumptions, to underlying budgets and forecasts approved by the Board. - Challenging the appropriateness of key judgements and key assumptions made in the Group's cash flow forecast model - Assessing the projected level of liquidity headroom in the Group's cash flow forecast model over the going concern period
+Material uncertainty related to going concern See the Group statement on going concern in Note 1 to Our audit work included, but was not restricted to: the financial statements, which indicates that there is a Assessing the construction, integrity and accuracy of material uncertainty relating to the Group's ability to the model used for the purposes of cash flow continue as a going concern. forecasting.
+Agreeing key inputs into the model, such as revenue The Board's going concern assessment includes the and cost assumptions, to underlying budgets and following factors: forecasts approved by the Board.
+The loans are currently past due at year end which Challenging the appropriateness of key judgements could result in the lenders calling the loans in which and key assumptions made in the Group's cash flow the group would not be able repay; forecast model There are currently outstanding supplier amounts Assessing the projected level of liquidity headroom in including the Great Wall Drilling debt (as disclosed the Group's cash flow forecast model over the going in note 16) that could result in suppliers securing an concern period interest in un pledged property as a result of nonpayment.

-- interest in un pledged property as a result of nonpayment. - The group has made losses since inception and continues to do so for the foreseeable future based on current operations; - The group is in an insolvent position as its current liabilities exceed its current assets and - Unless additional funding can be obtained, there are insufficient funds available to support operations for the foreseeable future.
+- The group has made losses since inception and continues to do so for the foreseeable future based on current operations; - The group is in an insolvent position as its current liabilities exceed its current assets and - Unless additional funding can be obtained, there are insufficient funds available to support operations for the foreseeable future.